What is the best size for a baby quilt? Click Here to find a size chart.

 Choosing the Right Fabrics

-When selecting your charm pack, look for extra charm packs which includes 85 - 101 precut squares.
+1. Look for extra large charm packs which includes 85 - 101 precut squares.
 The only limit on size for this quilt is the number of 5 x 5 inch squares you have to work with.

 As for the fabric colors, the great thing about precut fabric packs is they are color coordinated!
 Pick up one super-sized pack for this quilt, or a few coordinating packs and you'll be ready to sew.